LiF-x/lifxmod.com/FAQ/how-can-i-create-a-admin-land-and-ability-s-to-perform-actions-on-it.md

 > Where geoId1 and geoId2 are two corners of the claim.
 >
 > ![](/uploads/geoidpreference.png)
 > You can create an infinite number of admin claims.
-And in order to remove a particular claim, you must stand on it and use this command in the console:
+>

-Once you have the correct information for where you want the Admin lands input this information ingame into the system tab.
+> Once you have the correct information for where you want the Admin lands input this information ingame into the system tab.

+**Removing the Adminlands**

-To remove an admin land stand on the admin land you wish to remove and put the following into your system tab
+> To remove a particular claim, you must stand on it and use this command in the console:
 > **/adminland delete**